Skip to main content

 • HALO 24, 20+, 20, 8, 6, 4

-Only Orca Core 2 (which has two cables) supports connecting to Navico radars.
+Only Orca Core 2 supports connecting to Navico radars.

 Supported functionality

-All basic controls are supported, from changing modes to range, sensitivity, and noise reduction.
-The following functionality is not yet supported but will be added in the future:
+All basic controls are supported, from changing modes (Harbor, Offshore, Weather, Bird, Custom) to range, sensitivity, and noise reduction.
+The following functionalities are not yet supported:

 • Doppler / VelocityTrack color coding